 Wondering how to can pickle relish?
 Process 8-ounce jars of relish in a water bath canner according to manufacturer’s instructions for 10 minutes.
 If you're using pint jars, process them for 15 minutes.
 Then remove from your jars of relish from the water bath canner.

 Allow them to cool for 12 to 24 hours.
 Check to make sure that your jar lids have properly sealed.

 An inward indentation indicates that they've sealed.
 Also, give the jar lid a gentle tap with a metal spoon and listen to the sound.
 If it's properly sealed, you'll hear a high-pitched ringing sound when the lid is tapped.
 If it's not properly sealed, your tap with the metal spoon on the lids will give a dull sound.
 When you know they've sealed, remove the lid bands.

 Store your jars of canned pickle relish in a cool, dry, dark place for up to 1 year.

 Of all the different types of condiments, you can choose to make a collection of the homemade condiments that you like best!
 Create your own list of condiments to always have on hand for any occasion that may arise.
 And you may also want to make homemade condiments as gifts!
 They're sure to delight any recipient!

-If you're not yet familiar with other recipes in our YHF Condiment Collection, do yourself a favor and give them a try!
-Healthy, delicious, and easy to make, our Ketchup, Mustard, Mayonnaise recipes have replaced their store-bought counterparts in our family and in many others as well!
+If you're not yet familiar with other recipes in our Homestead Condiment Collection, do yourself a favor and give them a try!
+Healthy, delicious, and easy to make.
+Our Ketchup, Mustard, Mayonnaise recipes have replaced their store-bought counterparts in our family and in many others as well!
 And, when you add this Pickle Relish recipe to the collection, you're all set for your next picnic or barbeque!
 Enjoy!!